-30 Fall Vegetarian Recipes That Are Cozy, Hearty and Loaded with Seasonal Produce
+30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

-Sweater season may conjure images of hearty dishes like beef stew, turkey chili and roast chicken.
-But you know you don’t *need* meat on the table to keep everyone warm, cozy and full.
-In fact, there are plenty of produce-heavy dishes to turn to in the fall that newbie cooks can pull off with ease, ranging from soothing soups to cheesy casseroles.
+Sweater season may bring to mind hearty dishes like beef stew, turkey chili and roast chicken.
+But you know you don’t need meat on the table to keep everyone warm, cozy and full, right?
+In fact, there are plenty of produce-laden dishes to turn to in the fall that newbie cooks can easily master, ranging from soothing soups to cheesy casseroles.

 30 Fall Dump Dinners That Will Feed a Crowd